Obtaining Social Security Benefits for ALS

 The SSA uses their own medical guide to evaluate disability conditions known as the Blue Book.
 The Blue Book includes a specific listing (11.10) for ALS.
 In this listing, the SSA has established certain criteria which, if met by an applicant with ALS, automatically makes them eligible for SSD benefits.
 You will need to submit sufficient medical documentation of your ALS diagnosis to the SSA, which typically may require laboratory testing to establish the diagnosis.
 Electrophysiological studies, such as an electromyography (EMG), may support your diagnosis of ALS.

-Next Steps: Contact a Baltimore Social Security Law firm Today for a Free Case Evaluation
+Next Steps: Contact a Baltimore ALS Law Firm Today for a Free Case Evaluation